Creating Enduring Memories for Our Children

 Safe Activites for Wet & Wild Fun in the Sun

 It's hot outdoors, and your kids understandably want a chance to cool off with some good, old-fashioned water.
 However, if you're the only adult on duty, perhaps a swimming day is just too stressful to consider.
 To make that happen, you don't need a lot of water or a pool.
 A few inexpensive toys can do wonders for your kids' comfort and enjoyment.
 And here's a free expert tip: Don't put out all the water toys at once; instead, rotate them for maximum fun!
-Beginner Wetness …
+Beginner Wetness Level Aquapods c …

 read more